 If you already know and love Biscoff spread, you’re going to love these.
-If you don’t know it yet, Biscoff spread, a type of cookie butter, is a super smooth and creamy spread, much like Nutella in texture, but with all that caramel and cinnamon flavour that Biscoff biscuits are known for.
+If you don’t know it yet, Biscoff spread, a type of cookie butter, is a super smooth and creamy spread much like Nutella in texture.
+It has the flavour of caramel infused with spices like cinnamon and ginger, just like Lotus Biscoff biscuits.

-Pour that perfect brownie batter over some crumbled up Biscoff cookies, dollop it with Biscoff spread and scatter over some more cookies and bake for around 30-40 minutes (see further notes on this below).
+Pour that perfect brownie batter over some crumbled up Lotus Biscoff cookies, dollop it with Biscoff cookie butter spread and scatter over some more cookies and bake for around 30-40 minutes (see further notes on this below).
 Don’t skip that biscoff cookie butter swirl over the top, it adds to the fudgy texture and increase the Biscoffy goodness too.

 How long to cook brownies